 There are four main reasons why data in the cloud is the best option for healthcare:

-Data is secured in multiple ways, keeping it well protected and making it easy to recover data in case of an emergency, which also meets HIPAA requirements
+- Undeniably secure Securing Data in multiple ways, keeping it well protected and making it easy to recover data in case of an emergency, which also meets HIPAA requirements.

-Quickly move large amounts of data, avoid bottlenecks, and optimize storage to account for data growth.
+- High performance: Quickly moves large amounts of data, avoids bottlenecks and optimizes storage to account for data growth.

-The lack of hardware saves you resources on maintenance and minimizes the risk of on-site disaster.
+- Resource-light: The lack of hardware saves you resources on maintenance and minimizes the risk of an on-site disaster.

-Because all your data is stored in the cloud, there are fewer costs associated with hardware and the staff required to manage it.
+- Budget-friendly: Because all your data in the cloud, there are fewer costs associated with hardware and the staff required to manage it.

-Storing data in the cloud enables quicker recovery, saves on cost and resources, and provides a high level of security to assure patients and providers their information is protected in a HIPAA compliant manner.
+Storing data in the cloud enables quicker recovery, saves on cost and resources, and provides a high level of security.
+Assuring patients and providers their information is HIPAA compliant.